Police: Mom of 3 tried to kick boyfriend out before he killed her

 They took a report for assault and got management to help change her locks.

-But a few hours later when police were gone, Parker returned with a gun and fatally shot Crenshaw.
+But a few hours later when police were gone, Parker returned with a gun, kicked-in her door and fatally shot Crenshaw.

 Today, the Houston Area Women's Center wants victims of violence to know they are here to help.